martinivnv/tribute-webpage/README.md

 # tribute-webpage
 A simple tribute page I made for a FreeCodeCamp assignment.
+The subject I chose was Sir Frederick G Banting.